ThePutty/theputty.github.io/index.md

 ### About Me
 ***
-- My name is Tomas Putna.
 - I’m an experienced Information System Specialist with a demonstrated history of working in the research industry.
 - Skilled in Programming Languages, Web Applications, Python, Flask and Ruby on Rails Framework.
 - Strong information technology professional with a Master’s degree focused in Information Technology from the Technical University of Ostrava.
 - My diploma thesis was focused on "Measurement of Triple Play Services in Hybrid Network".
 Configure all services through application layer(7) to physical layer(1).
-Optical and metallic directions using SOA (Semiconductor optical amplifiers)
+I measured on various metallic and optical paths using SOA (Semiconductor optical amplifiers).
+I have been researching QoS on all services.

 ### Languages
 ***